 A diagnostic nuclear medicine study provides information about both the anatomy and the function of a particular gland or organ.
 During the procedure, our certified nuclear medicine technologist will introduce a small dose of radioactive material usually via an intravenous injection.
 The material temporarily emits gamma rays from the specific gland or organ.
-A sensor or gamma camera is placed on the patient, which detects the rays and the collected data can be converted into diagnostic images.
+A sensor or gamma camera is placed near the patient, which detects the rays and the collected data can be converted into diagnostic images.
 Because the radioactive material is administered in a tiny dose and remains in the body for a relatively short time, the risk posed by nuclear medicine studies is minimal.

 Nuclear medicine is also used to treat certain conditions - most commonly thyroid disorders or certain forms of cancer.
 Like the diagnostic studies described above, nuclear medicine treatment involves introducing small amounts of radioactive material into a particular internal organ or structure.
 In the case of cancer treatment, radioactive material is carefully positioned near the cancerous growth or tumor.
 The material emits radiation at a controlled dose, destroying nearby cancer cells while preserving surrounding tissues.

 Some nuclear medicine procedures require special preparation and are performed on an outpatient basis, requiring only a few hours to complete.

 Procedure Side Effects / Complications